 Nurse Practitioner Specialties: Adult-Gerontology Nurse Practitioner

-AGNPs specializing in primary care help their patients manage chronic conditions, especially those that come with advanced age.
-They perform annual physicals, order screening labs and tests, and make adjustments to their patients’ treatment plans.
+Nurse practitioners specializing in primary care help their patients manage chronic conditions, especially those that come with advanced age.
+They perform annual physicals, order screening labs, and tests, and make adjustments to their patients’ treatment plans.

-AGNPs focused in acute care are more often stationed in hospital settings.
-These AGNPs provide a range of care including disease prevention and acute care management, which may involve specialist treatment and discharge aftercare.
+NPs focused on acute care gerontology are more often stationed in hospital settings.
+These NPs provide a range of care including disease prevention and acute care management, which may involve specialist treatment and discharge aftercare.

 They are prepared to work on any hospital floor, including the emergency department, intensive care unit, and urgent care clinics.